 Building on this, we are now working with our customers to implement trials in several key markets – Japan, US, Europe and Australia.
 We are also working with our suppliers to trial better alternatives to fruit labels so we can meet merging regulatory and consumer expectations.
 This will help us make the critical decisions needed to re-model our packaging and supply chains to reach our ambitious packaging targets.

 Also relating to our packaging targets is our commitment to reducing office waste and single use plastics across our global offices.
-We successfully piloted a new system in the New Zealand office, leading to more than 50 percent reduction in waste to landfill and will start to roll this out globally during 2021.
+We successfully piloted a new system in the New Zealand office, leading to more than 50 percent reduction in waste to landfill and started to roll this out globally during 2021.

 Our industry’s water strategy is focused on nutrient management, efficient water use and improving soil health.